-Rochenoire is a full of rolling hills and rocky valleys.
-Strategically important because it lies near the border and is midway between the two great citadels of Valiant and Vigilant, it saw several minor sieges and dozens of skirmishes during The Last War.
+Rochenoire is full of rolling hills and rocky valleys.
+Strategically important because it lies near the border and is midway between the two great citadels of Valiant and Vigilant, it saw a number of pitched battles, several sieges and dozens of skirmishes during The Last War.
 After being given as a fief to Arnaud ir Valier in 953 YK it has remained in the family ever since.

-It consists of a keep (Blackrock) and an associated small town of the same name; three villages (Rocheux, Chimère and Queso) and about a dozen scattered manors and holdings.
+It consists of a keep (Blackrock) and an associated town (pop 5-6000) of the same name; three Shires (Rocheux, Chimère and Queso) each with its own small town.

 Manors are typically run by a knight who may have a squire or two and a handful of men at arms, and may be responsible for a number of farmsteads.

-Holdings are peasant cooperatives with anywhere from five to twenty families which specialise in crop farming, animal husbandry, viteculture or forestry.
+Holdings are peasant cooperatives which specialise in crop farming, animal husbandry, viteculture or forestry.

 Rochenoire is a demense which lies halfway between Ghalt in Aundair and Morningerst in Thrane.

 History and Landscape

 Rochenoire has the bad fortune to lie mid way between the Towers Valiant and Vigilant and was often the site of many probing attacks, chevauchees and intrigues during the Last War.
 Two other keeps (Pentegrise and Surveiller) which once guarded the frontier in the province were reduced by siege and abandoned years before Rochenoire was built.
 Most of its core construction was begun and completed during the truce between Thrane and Aundair in the early 970s YK (with a grant funded by Queen Barvette Ir’Wynarn), but it has seen several significant upgrades to its defenses and size since.